-"In about a quarter of an hour the sentry reported a herd of elephants.
-All my people clambered up upon the googoos and huts to obtain a good view of the herd, which, from the high poop-deck of the diabbeeah, we could see distinctly.
+"In about a quarter of an hour, the sentry reported a herd of elephants.
+All my people clambered up upon the googoos and huts to obtain a good view of the herd, which, from the high poop deck of the diabbeeah, we could see distinctly.

-"There were eleven bulls, and they were marching in close order along the bank of the river, approaching us at about four hundred yards distance.
+"There were eleven bulls, and they were marching in

+close order along the bank of the river, approaching us at about four hundred yards distance.

 "I should have thought it almost as likely to meet a herd of elephants in Hyde Park, as to find them in this open and thickly-populated country.
 I now distinguished natives along the distant heights, all of whom were attracted by the uncommon occurrence.
-In the meantime the elephants approached, swinging their trunks and huge ears to and fro, apparently unconscious of the presence of the vessels and the people.
+In the meantime the elephants approached, swinging their trunks and huge ears to and fro, apparently unconscious of the presence of the vessels and people.

-"I always kept my guns and ammunition in beautiful

-order, arranged on a rack in the cabin.
-On the left hand side were the shot guns, i.e., two breach-loading No. 12; four muzzle-loading No. 10.
+"I always kept my guns and ammunition in beautiful order, arranged on a rack in the cabin.
+On the left hand side were the shot guns, i. e., two breech-loading No. 12; four muzzle-loading No. 10.
 On the right the rifles; the little 'Dutchman,' two breech-loading Reilly No. 8, two muzzle-loading Holland half-pounders that carried an iron lead-coated explosive shell, containing a bursting charge of half an ounce of fine grain powder.
 These two elephant rifles were very hard hitters, and carried twelve drachms of powder.
 The ammunition for the rifles was on a shelf that formed the rack, contained in a small bag with a simple reload, and a large bag with a considerable supply.
+The small bag was intended for the deck should I call suddenly for a rifle.